Why classic MLOps stops working the moment your model can take actions

 |---|---|---|---|

-Tool-use governance: the policy layer becomes your real product surface
+Tool-use governance: your policy layer becomes the real product boundary

-A 2026 “serious” agent architecture typically has: (1) a request router that selects a model tier based on risk and complexity; (2) retrieval with freshness controls (document timestamps, source trust weighting); (3) a tool gateway that enforces auth scopes and rate limits; (4) a policy engine that applies spending limits and approval workflows; (5) trace capture to an observability store; and (6) an evaluation runner that replays traces and runs nightly regressions.
-The engineering trick is to make all of this feel boring—like web infrastructure.
+A “serious” agent stack typically looks like this: a request router that selects a model tier based on risk and complexity; retrieval with freshness and trust controls; a tool gateway that enforces auth scopes and rate limits; a policy engine that applies spending limits and approval workflows; trace capture to an observability store; and an eval runner that replays traces and runs regressions on a schedule and in CI.
+The goal is boring reliability, not clever demos.

-One concrete engineering best practice is to treat tool calls as transactions.
-Every tool request should have an idempotency key, a timeout budget, and a compensating action where possible.
-If your agent can create a ticket, it should also be able to close or annotate it.
-If your agent can charge a card, it should also trigger a reversal flow—ideally requiring human confirmation.
-These are not ML decisions; they’re systems decisions.
+One practical rule: treat tool calls as transactions.
+Use idempotency keys.
+Set timeouts.
+Plan compensating actions.
+If an agent can create a ticket, it should also be able to close it or annotate it.
+If it can trigger a payment flow, it should also trigger reversal workflows, ideally with human confirmation.
+This is systems engineering, not prompt craft.

 # Example: policy-gated tool call envelope (pseudo-JSON)